-Having someone with a bipolar disorder can put immense strain and stress your relationship.
+Having someone with a Bipolar disorder depression can put immense strain and stress your relationship.
 Also, it disrupts all the aspects of their life too.
 But remember your love, patience, and support can make a change in their recovery and treatment.
 You can help and give a bipolar care by offering encouragement and hope and most importantly by learning everything you can about the illness and keeping track of the symptoms.

 But caring and supporting for a person with bipolar can take a toll on your mind and body also if you tend to neglect yourself at that moment of time, so it’s vital you have a balance between both taking care after yourself and supporting your loved one.
 Below are the ways of giving a bipolar care for someone you know.